AlessandroRossi87/QuizMeUp/README.md

 ### Manual testing

 - **The exit button**
-- When the user clicks on the button "Get me out of here, silly!" it should redirect the user to a new tab for Google Images search results for the word "roses.
+- When the user clicks on the button "Get me out of here, silly!" it should redirect the user to a new tab for Google Images search results for the word "roses".
 The feature was tested by clicking on the button.
 The feature acted normally and opened a new tab as expected.

 - **The start button**
 - When the user clicks on the button "Ok let's do this" it should start the game by showing the first question.
 The feature was tested by clicking on the button.
 The feature acted normally and showed the first question as expected.